100% Natural Plant Mylk with no additives, or preservatives.

 Seeing the cartons in our waste week after week got me thinking about doing a waste audit to look at where most of the waste was coming from.
 I realised a lot of our waste was coming from plant mylk cartons (we were going through about 8-10 per week) and I began experimenting with my own non-dairy mylk.

 I started to question the ingredients in the mylks I was buying, the additives being added to extend the shelf life and also where the primary ingredients were coming from.
-I read the labels more and noticed that most almond mylks only contained 1-2% almonds and most oat mylks have different oils added.
+I read the labels more and noticed that most almond mylks only contained 1-2% almonds and most plant mylks have different oils and gums added.